-- Scott A. Fields, PhD (Ohio University) email@example.com : Associate Professor, Director of Behavioral Sciences, Department of Family Medicine.
+Scott A. Fields, PhD (Ohio University) email@example.com : Professor, Director of Behavioral Sciences, Department of Family Medicine.
 Clinical psychology, health psychology, cognitive-behavioral therapy, tobacco cessation.
-Scholarly Interest Areas: Outcomes assessment, the continuum of mental health care, prevention programs.
+Scholarly Interest Areas: Outcomes assessment, prevention programs, integrated primary care.

 Jennifer Hancock, PsyD (Marshall University) CAMC Cancer Center, firstname.lastname@example.org.
 Clinical Assistant Professor.
 Individual, couples, and group psychotherapy with adult cancer patients and caregivers.
 Scholarly Interest Areas: community needs assessments, distress screening, access to and barriers of mental health treatment, adapting evidenced-based treatments to Appalachian populations and cancer survivorship.